ghosert/VimProject/note.md

 Tips: Put immediately next actions here, deffered next actions to google cal or wechat reminder.

+- [ ] Setup new small keyboard and re-setup stream dock
+- [ ] Check if nvidia 4070 ti super has better performance for local ollama to replace M3 Pro
 - [ ] [[zybuluo-improvement#TODO Tasks]]
 - [ ] [[#Improve docker dev env]]
 - [ ] Setup/familiar with my new keyboard.
 Use http://usevia.app to use the online, VIA software to remap the keys.